WebReflection/document-register-element/README.md

 });
 ```

-If you specify `noBuiltIn` property as true,
+If you set `noBuiltIn` to true,
-the `V1` API will be polyfilled where needed,
+the `V1` API will be polyfilled where needed.
-but no extra checks and patches will be applied
+No extra checks and patches will be applied
-to make custom elements built-in working,
+to make custom elements built-in work,
-since no browser is currently shipping
+since no browser currently ships
 [this part of the specification](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-customized-builtin-example).